rylan-marianchuk/rec-emergence/README.md

 Must press restart to see changed parameters realized.
 This begins a new simulation.
 The edges of the graph correlate to the similarity of the agents, with  clusters of similar agents being drawn differently.

+The UI for graph visualizer is a bit broken, but I just couldn't trace where the errors came from :( Please edit the settings in the Settings class instead.